 Sometimes mom’s friends would stay over and sleep on the couch.
 Sometimes they were not alone.

-I remember being kept up most of the night on one of these occasions by the couple in the living room.
-Sex sounds is not something a girl should have to listen to all night at the age of twelve.
+I was kept up most of the night on one of these occasions by the couple in the living room.
+Sex sounds are not something a girl should have to listen to all night at the age of twelve.
 Covering my head with my pillow, I tried to block out the noises until I would finally succumb to sleep.

 Getting up for school the next morning and walking through the living room where these people laid tangled together on the floor was a whole new embarrassing moment.
 Sometimes I could not wait to get out of the door and off to school…

-A lot of people that I went to school with had little mirrors hanging in their lockers, so I finally got my mother to order me one to take to school.
+A lot of people that I went to school with had little mirrors hanging in their lockers.
+I finally got my mother to order me one to take to school.
 It came in the mail on a Friday, so I would have to wait until Monday to be able to take it to school.
-It had magnets on the back, so I stuck it to the refrigerator when it arrived so nothing would happen to it before I could take it to school with me.
-I was so excited that I would have my very own locker mirror like the “cool” girls did.
+It had magnets on the back.
+I stuck it to the refrigerator when it arrived so nothing would happen to it before I could take it to school with me.
+I would have my very own locker mirror like the “cool” girls did, I was so excited!

 She looked at it and made up some excuse about one of her friends using it…

-I was twelve, but I was not naive, suddenly all of the sniffing, shuffling things out of my view, going in the back room, and partying until all hours of the night started to make sense.
+I was twelve but not naive.
+Suddenly all of the sniffing, shuffling things out of my view, going in the back room and partying until all hours of the night started to make sense.
 My mom had started using cocaine, and that’s how all of those scratches ended up on my new little mirror…

-Please read the next phase of my story at http://www.gabigrace.net/harboring-runaways/
+Please read the next phase of my story at harboring runaways